yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 1. Integrity limit (IL), i.e., the number of records that are allowed to fail authentication.

-The latter applies to DTLS and QUIC but not to TLS itself, since TLS connections are torn down on the first decryption failure.
+The latter applies to DTLS (and also to QUIC) but not to TLS itself, since TLS connections are torn down on the first decryption failure.

 When a sender is approaching CL, the implementation SHOULD initiate a new